hmatalonga/moveme/README.md

 // Moves to the first position of the parent node moveMe.toFirst(someElement);

+// Moves to the third position of the parent node moveMe.toPosition(someElement, 3);

 // You can also set additional options moveMe.toNext(someElement, {
   animate: true,